Website is currently under development. Thank You

 After the Rana Plaza tragedy, where over 1000 exploited Bangladeshi workers died in a textile factory fire, the “Clean Clothes Campaign” targeted big clothing brands connected to the factory, getting many to commit to a compensation fund.
 A key part of their strategy was to highlight big brands’ role in the disaster and expose the hypocrisy of their ethical codes of conduct.

-This can help people connect to the issue and appreciate the aim of a campaign.
+Highlighting a specific issue can help people connect to the aim of a campaign.
 Although a combination of appeals to specific and broader issues can be effective too.
 This depends on the issue and your audience.

 Following the abduction of 276 girls from Chibok, Nigeria, by militant group Boko Haram, social media was a key in supporting local campaigners, and mobilising international and national support to secure their return.